 What is a Pink Princess Philodendron?

 Philodendron is a plant with dark green leaves and a streak of dark pink or whitish-pink blotches.
-People like to plant it indoor and outdoor due to its bright color and long grown leaves that can spread up to 10 inches long and 5 inches wide.
+People like to plant it indoors and outdoor due to its bright color and long-grown leaves that can spread up to 10 inches long and 5 inches wide.

 Interestingly, these pinkish patterns are different in all plants, and sometimes the stems also get the pink blotch.
 Many growers strive to get the solid pink color leaves, but it needs some work.
 You have to prune it correctly to encourage the variegation to stay healthy.